Elios-Lab/WaveNet_MiniRocket_Z24_Bridge_Structural_Health_Monitoring/README.md

 ## Overview
 This repository contains the implementation of a cutting-edge approach to Structural Health Monitoring (SHM) of the Z24 Bridge dataset, leveraging the powerful capabilities of WaveNet and MiniRocket algorithms.
 Our project aims to provide a comprehensive toolset for the analysis, prediction, and understanding of the structural integrity of the Z24 Bridge, a well-known case study in the field of civil engineering and Structural Health Monitoring.
+## Publication
+This work has been published in [IEEE Open Journal of the Industrial Electronics Society](https://doi.org/10.1109/OJIES.2024.3434341).
+Please cite the paper if you use this code.
 ## About the Z24 Bridge Dataset
 The Z24 Bridge dataset is a crucial resource in the SHM community, offering extensive sensor readings from the now-demolished Z24 Bridge in Switzerland.
 This dataset includes data on various parameters like temperature, strain, and displacement, providing a rich source for analyzing structural behaviors and anomalies.
 For this work, the Progressive Damage Test (PDT) section is used, in particular the ambient vibration test (avt).